Achievable logoAchievable logo

 • The holding period is automatically long term

-Assuming the inheritor is at the 32% tax bracket, let’s look at the difference in tax liability:
+Assuming the inheritor is in the 32% tax bracket, here’s the difference in tax liability:

 With inheritance tax rules